janmarius/TDAT1001-Introduction-to-Programming/README.md

     ObjectOutputStream oos = new ObjectOutputStream(fos);
     oos.writeObject(theObject);

-    // oos.close and fos.close closes the stream and releases any system resources associated with it oos.close();
+    // oos.close and fos.close closes the stream and releases any system resources associated with it. oos.close();
     fos.close();
 } catch (FileNotFoundException e) {